binford2k/binford2k.com/backyard/ginuary.md

 tea and a lemon slice.
 And let's not forget the fabulous French 75 which pairs some nice bubbly with gin and a good squeeze of lemon.

 If you're aiming to impress, you can make the gorgeous Sparkling Elderflower with the Empress 1908.
-Add splashes of lime and elderflower syrup, then top with tonic and a few mint leaves.
+Add heavy splashes of lime and elderflower syrup, then top with tonic and a few mint leaves.

 Get funky with it and share the recipes to your favorite creations!